miLibris/flask-rest-jsonapi/docs/errors.rst

 .. currentmodule:: flask_rest_jsonapi

-JSONAPI 1.0 specification recommend to return errors like that:
+The JSON:API 1.0 specification recommends to return errors like this:

 .. sourcecode:: http